Skip to content

 Eyelet Screwed Into Golf Sim Frame for Shock Cord

-4. At this point we recommend building your enclosure by either hanging golf simulator curtains or attaching golf simulator tiles to your wall(s).
-Tackling this step, protects your screen from getting dirty or damaged during installation.
-See article three on Building A Golf Simulator Enclosure.
+4. At this point, we recommend building your enclosure by either hanging golf simulator curtains or attaching golf simulator tiles to your wall(s).
+This step, protects your screen from getting dirty or damaged during installation.
+See article three on Building a Golf Simulator Enclosure.

 C. HANG THE SCREEN